 In February 2015, three Muslim university students - Deah Shaddy Barakat, Yusor Mohammad Abu-Salha and Razan Mohammad Abu-Salha - were shot and killed by a neighbour in Chapel Hill, North Carolina.

-The report documented approximately 180 incidents of anti-Muslim violence from the time the first presidential candidacy was announced in March 2015 until May this year, including 12 killings and 34 physical assaults.
+The report documented about 180 incidents of anti-Muslim violence from the time the first presidential candidacy was announced in March 2015 until May this year, including 12 killings and 34 physical assaults.

 After Trump called for the closure of mosques in December 2015, the number of attacks against Muslims "initially tripled with nearly half of those attacks directed against mosques", the report states.